Florida Domestic Violence and Abuse Laws

 Schedule a free initial consultation to discuss the details of your case

-The law offices of Robert Shafer & Associates have been protecting individuals accused of domestic abuse for more than 30 years.
+The law offices of Shafer Law, P.A. have been protecting individuals accused of domestic abuse for more than 30 years.
 As premier Northeastern Florida criminal defense attorneys, we have garnered a reputation as extremely knowledgeable, aggressive, and effective lawyers.
 We treat individuals with respect and dignity.
 Contact us online or call us at 904-450-5872 to discuss your case in Duval, Nassau, Clay and St. Johns Counties.